AOMediaCodec/av1-spec/annex.e.decoder.model.md

 | ------------------------------- | ------------------
 | DECODE_BUFFER_AVAILABLE_LATE    | A free frame buffer only became available to the decoder after the time that the frame should have been displayed.
 | DECODE_FRAME_BUF_UNAVAILABLE    | All the frame buffers were in use.
-| DECODE_REF_BUF_EMPTY            | One or more of the slots in VBI specified as a reference by the current frame was empty.
 | DECODE_EXISTING_FRAME_BUF_EMPTY | The index of the frame designated for display by a frame with show_existing_frame = 1 was empty.
 | DISPLAY_FRAME_LATE              | The frame was decoded too late for timely display, i.e. by the PresentationTime[ i ] time associated with the frame.
 {:.table .table-sm .table-bordered }